segmentio/segment-docs/src/segment-app/iam/scim.md

    ![](images/scim_assignments.png)

 6. Once you assign your users, push the assigned Okta groups to Segment.
+7. Next, go to the Segment app and assign permissions to these groups.

+> success ""
-Then, go to the Segment app to assign permissions to these groups.
-You can also link Okta groups to an existing group from in the Segment app using the Okta UI.
+> **Tip**: You can also link Okta groups to an existing group from in the Segment app using the Okta UI.

    ![](images/scim_group_push.png)